Elle Woods: Reception

 Entertainment Weekly put Reese Witherspoon's portrayal of Woods on its end-of-the-decade "best-of" list, saying, "She's blonde, bubbly and carries a tiny Chihuahua.
 But despite the inevitable Paris Hilton comparisons, Reese Witherspoon's Legally Blonde dynamo managed to be taken seriously.
 Case closed!"
 Additionally, The New York Times praises Woods' wits and charisma, suggesting that Legally Blonde intentionally pokes fun at the blonde stereotype: "Elle – not to mention Ms. Witherspoon – is smarter than the movie, which doesn't quite know what to do with her, mocking her ditzy rich-girl cluelessness at one moment and admiring her moxie the next."

 Some critics highlight Woods' impact on female audiences.
 The ABA Journal deems Woods a feminist icon and inspiring role model for generations: "Years later, Elle remains influential for women entering the legal profession and women lawyers alike."
 However, others argue that the portrayal of Woods has the complete opposite effect.
 The Pittsburgh Post-Gazette contends that the Legally Blonde sequel undermines female empowerment, describing it as a "retreat-quel" showcasing the "dumbing back down of Elle Woods."

-Impact on Modern Feminism
+Feminist interpretation

 Since Witherspoon's portrayal of Woods in Legally Blonde, audiences have perceived Woods' story as a role model for women who desire to be both pretty and career-driven.
 The Birmingham Post review of the film argues that Elle exemplifies strength in being both light-hearted and serious, challenging traditional stereotypes of women.
 The film highlights Elle's prideful femininity as an asset to her legal expertise, which is demonstrated by Woods winning the legal case through her knowledge of hair care.
 The Salisbury University Literature and Film Quarterly contends that Woods' ability to use her femininity to recognize key evidence highlights the overlooked intelligence of women in male-dominated fields.